 - Be prepared for delays and increased prices

 - Make sure you contact the travel company before travel

-For larger accommodation you’ll be spoilt for choice.
-Many tourists are put off by travelling Vietnam during during Tết and for mid range accommodation you’ll have plenty of options.
-You won’t need to book in advance and we’ve even heard of some hotels dropping prices as they have so few customers.
-We also know that other hotels increase their prices due to the holiday so it’s best to take a look online and see what the best deals are.
+Many tourists are put off travelling Vietnam during during Tết which means for mid-range accommodation you’ll have plenty of options.
+You won’t need to book in advance and we’ve even heard of some hotels dropping prices as they’ve had so few customers.
+Other hotels increase their prices due to the holiday so it’s best to take a look online and see what the best deals are.

 - Aim to stay in more developed areas for a wider variety of accommodation options

-- Smaller hostels and guesthouses are less likely to be stay open during Tết
+- Family-run hostels and guesthouses are less likely to stay open during Tết

 - Hotel prices can vary but will generally be under booked and easy to find